inventit/moatjs-stub/README.md

 * Updates MOAT-js links (July 27, 2012)

 0.1.4 : July 24, 2012

 * Adds how to invoke a tested script in a test case on README.md.
 * Adds a new argument, 'block'(a function), to MessageSession object.
 * Fixes the wrong remove* and insert* function definitions.
 * Removes unused function definitions.

 0.1.3 : July 17, 2012

 * Adds a new function 'queryCount' to the MessageSession stubs.
 * Changes the function name, from 'selectUids' to 'queryUids' in the MessageSession stubs.

 0.1.2 : July 9, 2012

-* Fixes an issue where stubClientAlert, stubItemData, stubDmJob, and stubDevInfo didn't return SinonJS stub instances.
+* Fixes an issue where stubClientAlert, stubItemData, stubDmjob, and stubDevInfo didn't return SinonJS stub instances.
 * Updates the example test code, adding 'assert.equals(true, session.commit.called);' so to show how to verify if a method is executed.

 0.1.1 : July 1, 2012

 * Updates the git URL in the package.json.

 0.1.0 : June 29, 2012

 * Initial Release.